 Lucky Hit Chance

-In Diablo 4 there's a bunch of random on-hit effects you can trigger with any attack, which are called Lucky Hits.
+In Diablo 4 there are a bunch of random on-hit effects you can trigger with any attack, which are called Lucky Hits.
 Lucky Hits come from many different sources: skills, passives, items, and Legendary Aspects.
 One example is a stat that can be found on weapons that reads:

 Lucky Hit: Up to +X% Chance to Execute Injured Non-Elites

-On top of this chance that you have mentioned in the effect itself every skill has a base Lucky Hit Chance, which is something we usually call proc coefficient in other games.
+In addition to the chance that is mentioned in the effect itself, every skill has a base Lucky Hit Chance, which is something we usually call proc coefficient in other games.
 This base Lucky Hit chance is multiplied by the chance listed in the Lucky Hit effect.

 Important: To view base Lucky Hit Chance on Skills you need to turn on Advanced Tooltips in Settings.